 Collison didn’t offer any specific information regarding Stripe’s current crypto status when asked.
 However, it was not ‘implausible’ that there would be more progress in that direction, according to the co-founder.
 He added, “There have been a lot of developments of late with an eye to making cryptocurrencies better and, in particular, scalable and acceptable cost as a payment method.”

 In the past, Stripe accepted bitcoin payments, but it stopped backing currency in 2018 due to market instability.
 However, things look set to change, explained Collison.

 Reuters reported that the company hired Cleary Gottlieb Steen & Hamilton LLP as a legal adviser on its early-stage listing preparations in June.
-However, Collison recently commented on plans for the Stripe IPO at the Fintech Abu Dhabi festival, saying Stripe is “very happy as a private company.”
+However, Collison recently commented on plans for Stripe stock at the Fintech Abu Dhabi festival, saying Stripe is “very happy as a private company.”

 Collison went on to explain that Stripe is still in its infancy stages.
 “Part of where our patience stems from is the fact that it feels like we are very early in Stripe’s journey,” he said.

 While there is no set Stripe IPO date, rumor suggest that Stripe is considering going public through a direct listing rather than a traditional IPO.
 The sources quoted in the report requested anonymity due to the confidentiality of the deliberations.
 Stripe and Cleary Gottlieb both declined to comment.